 By grouping dates in a pivot table, you can create instant reports.

-It’s super easy.
-Now here’s the good news: Apart from months, you can use years, quarters, time, and even a custom date range for grouping.
-And today in this post, I’d like to show you the exact steps for this.
+Here’s the good news: In addition to months, you can use years, quarters, time, and even a custom date range for grouping.
+In this post, I’d like to show you the exact steps.

 Pivot Tables are one of the INTERMEDIATE EXCEL SKILLS.

-Below are the steps you need to follow to group dates in a pivot table.
+Here are the detailed steps on how to group dates in a Pivot Table by month:

 You can also create a group of 7 days to get a week-wise summary.
 Please follow the below steps to this.

-- Select “days” option from the group by option.
+- Select the “days” option from the group by option in the dialog box.
+Enter 7 in several days.

-You can use the above steps to create a group of dates for any number of days and please note that the week created by the pivot table is not on the basis of Mon-Sun.
+You can use the above steps to create a group of dates for any number of days.

-You also have an option to group dates by time period.
-Let’s say if you have dates with time and you want to get an hourly summary.
-Just follow these simple steps for this.
+For example, if you have dates with time and want an hourly summary, follow these simple steps.

-- Select any of the cells with a date.
+- Select any of the cells from the date field (dates columns).

 - Right click on it and select group.